 It's nice, sometimes, to pretend you're eating out when you are, in fact, at home.
 Though this dish is extremely simple to make, the copious amount of cheese and butter paired with the fact that there's also a side dish makes it seems a lot more extravagant than it is, and I support that entirely.
-Inspired by a dish mentioned by Richard Brendon in the second episode of the 'How to Eat Alone' podcast, do me a favour and make sure you set the table nicely for yourself.
+Do me a favour and make sure you set the table nicely for yourself.

 Time: 15 minutes

 Makes: A plate of pasta and a spinach side for one person.

 Plant Based Diets: I would love to offer a plant based alternative to this dish... but there's just too much cheese involved and I've yet to find a vegan cheese option that I like besides vegan mozzarella.
 Also, I've found that plant based butter doesn't brown in the same way as the smoking point is much lower.
 Sorry friends.
 Next time.

 75g of linguine (The rule of pasta for one - between 75g and 100g of pasta per person, but bare in mind that 100g is for a very hungry person, so adjust accordingly).

 A dollop of mascarpone